 .
-With the rise of popularity of the far more aggressive
+With the rise of popularity of hardcore hip-hop and the far more aggressive

-gangsta rap, and hardcore Hip-hop rap is now used as a motif for anything related to the darker aspects of street life.
+gangsta rap, rap is now used as a motif for anything related to the darker aspects of street life.
 If you hear hip hop in the soundtrack, you can be sure that everything is taking place on the wrong side of the law.

-'Conscious' hip hop artists such as Mos Def, A Tribe Called Quest, or even Common, may be used in a soundtrack to give an urban yet indie feel.
+, or Common may be used in a soundtrack to give an urban-yet-indie feel.

 - The Fast and the Furious series runneth over with this kind of motif.
 Even the third movie which takes place in Japan (I WONDAA IF YOO KNO HOW THEY RIIBU IN TO-KY-O!!!
 IF YOO SIIN IT AND YOU FEERIIT DEN YOO KNO YOO HABU TOO GO!
 FAST AND FURIUUUUUS!!!)

 - Grand Theft Auto: San Andreas also plays this one; although you can listen to any kind of music in the radio (although you a busta if you do,) most of the music featured in the cutscenes is gangsta rap.